jamesbvaughan/jamesbvaughan.com/about.md

 I've been spending most of my time lately playing with Linux, learning new programming languages, and building websites.
-The thing that excites me the most about computers is the potential for improved educational materials making use of digital interactive visualizations and explanations that give people greater understanding and intuition about the world around them.
+One of the thing that excites me the most about computers is the potential for improved educational materials that make use of interactive visualizations and explanations that can help learners understand and develop intuition about the world around them.

 <script>